top of page

 At that time, I ended up just getting like a random job, working at the mall.
 I had put my dream of going to design school on hold to support my mom through her separation, but it was easy to find work in retail because of my love for fashion.
 I met this young lady, she worked across in a different store than I did, but my best friend connected us because of our similar personalities.
 Such a small world, she actually knew some of my family in Nebraska!
 She was cool and she was like a die-hard Christian, believer of the faith, and she invited me over to her house to come kick it.
 So I did.
 We’re playing pool, we’re having a good time.
 She said, “Do you believe in Jesus?”
 And I’m like, “Absolutely,” not realizing she was setting me up!
 She’s like, “Well you should come to church with me,” and I’m like, “Aight cool.”

 The church was really, really dead.
 I think the day I went could have been a youth day, ironically.
 Someone was singing “His Eye is on the Sparrow,” and that’s one of my favorite songs.
 It was there that the spirit of God just consumed me.
 I was the only one standing up.
-When I tell you it was a dead Baptist church, it was so dead, predominantly black church, it just seemed like nobody wanted to be there.
+When I tell you it was a dead Baptist church, it was so dead, predominantly Black church, it just seemed like nobody wanted to be there.
 No one wanted to praise the Lord and I had no intentions on having this encounter, but it happened.
 I was just the only one just standing there, hands lifted, but it didn’t matter that I was the only one because I just heard Him start speaking to me.
 He was just saying, “This is who you are, this is who I made you to be, I made you to be a worshiper.”
 I couldn’t do nothing but cry because I was just consumed.
 I couldn’t even really speak, and when I did it was utterings of heavenly tongue.

 Immediately after this great spiritual awakening — I had re-accepted God seriously in my heart, not just as a religion or some routine — life hit me hard!
 I got kicked out of my house because my stepfather came back not too long after I graduated.
 When he came back, he made my mom choose: me or your children?
 And my mom chose him over us.